salaboy/from-monolith-to-k8s/README.md

 Depending on the conference stage, we can start by refactoring out of the Monolith the C4P (Call for Proposals) service, which is in charge of accepting new presentation proposals when the conference is still being organized, while leaving the Agenda untouched still serving users requests.

-It is always recommended to analyze which features and use cases can be used to experiement while thinking about splitting a big Monolith.
+It is always recommended to analyze which features and use cases can be used to experiment while thinking about splitting a big Monolith.
 For the purpose of this workshop we will focus on the **Call for Proposals** flow, hence starting with the Call for Proposals Service.

 ## Call for Proposals Service (c4p)